zack466/ZPCalc/README.md

 This calculator supports lexically-scoped variables.
 Variables are always prefixed with a colon (like `:x`, for example).
 You can store the topmost stack value into a variable (without popping it) by entering `(store <var-name>)`.
+If you *do* want the top value to be popped before being stored, use `store!` instead of `store`..
 Then, entering `:<var-name>` will put the value of the variable onto the stack.
 If you store a value as part of the body of a function, the variable will not be accessible outside of the function's scope.

-Optionally, you can include instructions to execute before the store, and the topmost value will be popped off the stack and then stored.
-For example, if you want to store double the topmost value on the stack into `:x`, you can enter `(store x dup 2 *)`.
-And just to be clear, writing `(store x dup)` does the same thing as `(store x)` (since in the first case the top element is popped, and in the second it is not).
-This syntax also allows you to store constant values more easily: you can write `(store z 10)` instead of `10 (store z) drop`.

-There is also a function `sto` which stores the top value of the stack into an unnamed global register.
+There is also a function `sto` which stores the top value of the stack into an unnamed global register (plus a popping alternative `sto!`).
 The value of this register can be returned using `rcl`.
 This register is useful for temporary values that you need to store but don't want to bother assigning to an actual variable.